zendikillb/scvatal/.github/ISSUE_TEMPLATE/bug_report.md

 You can fork this [CodePen template](https://codepen.io/juliangarnier/pen/pvoGoxR) or use a similar service to provide a minimal reproduction demo so I can quickly follow the steps to reproduce your problem.

-Detail the steps to reproduce the behavior in the minimal reproduction demo, for example:
+## Detail the steps to reproduce the behavior in the minimal reproduction demo

+for example:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'